cmiles74/cloudformation-tutorial/README.md

 ## Setup an Internet Gateway

-We're going to divide our virtual private cloud into two subnets: one will be able to communicate with the public internet and will house our web server.
-The other subnet will be able to talk to the first but will not face the internet.
+For this project We're going to divide our virtual private cloud into two
+subnets: one will be able to communicate with the public internet and will house our web server.
+The other subnet will be able to talk to the first but will not face the internet, it will house our database server.
+In this way we can ensure that machines on the public internet cannot communicate directly with our database server.

-In order to get our external subnet facing the internet, we need to provision an [Internet Gateway][16] and then setup routes so that instance in our virtual cloud can send and receive traffic over the public internet.
+In order to get our external subnet facing the internet, we need to provision an [Internet Gateway][16] and then setup routes so that instances in our virtual cloud can send and receive traffic over the public internet.

 ```yaml